 In Into the Woods, John demonstrates that structure is the human mind’s natural way of ordering the chaos of everyday life.
 In its simplest form it’s a classic three-act structure, which can be described as follows:

 No matter how short or complex a story is, it can be broken down into these three stages.
 Whenever we tell a story, we can’t help but structure it in this way, and it has been ingrained into us since we were young: beginning, middle and end.
 The five act structure is a more in-depth version of this, as all acts work to maintain momentum in an on screen narrative.

 Some have said that rigidly following such a structure can stifle creativity, and John Yorke does not disagree.
-During a discussion with our Storytelling for Screen students, John said:
+During a discussion with our Story for Screenwriting students, John said:

 ‘If you approach it as structure first, then your writing will be flat, plain, and derivative.
 What’s fascinating is that good writers who reject archetypal structure write perfect structure anyway, because they can’t not.’

 So how might this underlying story structure emerge in factual TV output?
 If we were making a documentary set in the African savannah, and had captured footage of a lion preying on an antelope we might structure it something like this: